NaphatPi/real-time-taxi-trip-prediction/README.md

 Please follow the steps described in the article to create and setup an S3 bucket.

 ### AWS Cloud9
 The python script to simulate the data generation process for Cloud9 can be found in cloud9 folder.
+The samples of the dataset used for datastream simulation is provided in the sample_data folder, which could be used as a reference to the structures of the dataset.
 Please follow the instruction in the article to see how to setup a cloud9 environment to run the script.

 ### AWS Athena
 The sql script to create a table to query from the s3 bucket is provided in the athena folder.